The evolution of the marketing technologist: How martech roles have changed during the last 5 years

 Five years ago, marketing technologist roles were, arguably, in their infancy.
 At the risk of being nostalgic, it was a simpler time for our industry: the martech landscape was comprised of a mere 1,000 solutions and nobody had even heard of Cambridge Analytica.
 Adobe hadn’t bought Magento or Marketo and LinkedIn hadn’t yet joined the Microsoft family.

-Fast forward to today, as we approach our seventh annual MarTech Conference, that martech landscape now has over 7,000 solutions, with new product launches and integrations happening daily.
+Fast forward to today, that martech landscape now has over 10,000 solutions, with new product launches and integrations happening daily.
 As the martech taxonomy continues to expand, so do the roles charged with implementing and managing our martech stacks.
 Marketing technologists are no longer considered “the outsider” among the broader marketing organization, but instead play a key role within the marketing organization.
 Martech is now marketing and martech leaders are, simply, marketers.

 Specialization is a key factor when considering the technologist role — the more specialized marketing technology solutions become, the more talent is needed to take full advantage of the available platforms and solutions.
 But when looking at the growing list of marketing technologist titles across the ever-widening martech landscape, it is crucial we understand as an industry which roles are the primary drivers of marketing technology and its place within the marketing organization.
 Of course, there are the leaders — the chief marketing technologists and other C-level executives driving the martech ship — but how have roles evolved since we first started separating marketing technology from the IT department?

-Five years ago, Brinker came up with a list of six primary marketing technologist roles.
+Seven years ago, Brinker came up with a list of six primary marketing technologist roles.
 The roles, or “archetypes” as Brinker labeled them, were based on a survey he and former SapientNitro CTO Sheldon Monteiro conducted via Chiefmartec.com readers and attendees at the inaugural MarTech Conference in Boston.
-After a recent conversation with Marketing Land’s VP of Content, Henry Powderly, Brinker decided it was time to revisit the roles he had defined more than five years ago.
+Brinker recently decided it was time to revisit the roles.

 “Coming back to the concept of marketing technologist archetypes five years later, the split between ‘marketing focus’ and ‘technology focus’ didn’t resonate as much because technology has become much more deeply infused into the marketing organization overall,” said Brinker, ” I decided to step back and try a fresh approach to identifying the dimensions on which different marketing technologist roles focus.”